 The History of "The Life of Death"

 "How we look to others, might not be what we really are inside...
 Something (or someone) you might admire or even be scared of, can actually be pointless and insignificant...
-Or in this case, a natural force of nature.
+Or in this case, a natural part of life.

 Death is something we -the audience-, are generally afraid of.
 His supporting cast seem to admire him.
 And he, seems to be oblivious to all this attention around him.